WakeMeAtThree/P5_Playground/Articles/UsefulCodeSnippets.md

 ## Utility

+### Arabic Reshaper
+Good reference [here](http://mpcabd.xyz/python-arabic-text-reshaper/).
+It's still an issue in Processing and other programs unfortunately and I am still resorting to manually typing unicode in some cases and using this [table for reference](https://en.wikipedia.org/wiki/Arabic_script_in_Unicode).
 ### Storing trails
 I first did this by appending to a list intialized with max item length and deleting the first item of the list simulataneously.
 Another approach is to use a `deque`: